 College student Ahmed Alwan started the game at the Lucky Candy deli to help members of the community focus on paying higher priority expenses, like rent and utilities.

 The deli store, Lucky Candy, is located in the Bronx, one of the five boroughs of New York City.
 The ingenious plan was devised by the store's cashier, Ahmed Alwan.
-Ahmed is a 20-year-old college student who's become easily recognizable to all the regular customers who visit the store, but it's not just because of his bright smile and vibrant energy.
-About two weeks ago, he introduced his game to shoppers and it was, needless to say a huge hit.
+Alwan is a 20-year-old college student who's become easily recognizable to all the regular customers who visit the store, but it's not just because of his bright smile and vibrant energy.
+About two weeks ago, he introduced his game to shoppers and it was a huge hit.
 The rules of his little game are quite simple.
 He shouts out a simple math question (similar to something you would have solved in middle school) and you have one shot to answer it.
 If you get it right, you have five seconds to run around the store and grab whatever you want.
-Whatever you grab and get on the cash counter before the countdown ends is yours to take home - for free!
-There's only one thing you aren't allowed to take: his cat.
+Whatever you grab and get on the cash counter before the countdown ends is yours to take home—for free!
+There's only one thing you're not allowed to take: his cat.
 Before you ask, yes, someone actually has tried to do so.

 In an interview with CNN, he explained why he introduced the game.
-"All I wanted to do was to help people," Ahmed said.
+"All I wanted to do was to help people," Alwan said.
 "But I wanted to make it fun.
 So I made a TikTok and chose a challenge, asking them a math question.
 It's a way to entertain and educate people in need while putting a smile on their face, too."
-Ever since he began the challenge two weeks ago, he's posted 13 videos on Instagram and has quickly become an internet sensation.
+Ever since he began the challenge, he's been posting videos on Instagram and has quickly become an internet sensation.
 He's gained 300,000 followers on TikTok and 17,000 on Instagram.
 But he didn't introduce the challenge to get famous; he's had a long history of giving back.
-To Ahmed, it's not about the fame.
+To Alwan, it's not about the fame.